adobe/aepsdk-edgeidentity-android/Documentation/AEPEdgeIdentity.md

 [<img src="./assets/new_adid_setting_optout.png" alt="New ad ID settings page - opt-out state" width="350"/>](./assets/new_adid_setting_optout.png)

-- note: users can see their ad ID value in the settings page for Ads
+- note: users can see their ad ID value in the settings page for Ads.
 - note: unlike iOS, the permission is more passive, where the user has to seek out the option to turn off tracking, and no permissions prompt is shown on first launch, etc.